Lazy Allocation, Demand Paging, And Overcommit

 • Allocations must be done up-front

-• Program itself (code and data) is loaded on-demand ⟶ bad luck if a new code branch is taken at the wrong time
+• Program itself is loaded on-demand ⟶ bad luck if a new code branch is taken at the wrong time

 • Stack memory is dynamically allocated